pranavanihal/Restaurant-Website/README.md

 - **Menu Browsing**: View a wide variety of food items with detailed descriptions.
 - **Shopping Cart**: Easily add items to the cart and manage quantities.
 - **Responsive Design**: Optimized for both desktop and mobile devices.
-- **User Authentication**: Secure login and registration functionality .
+- **Payment Gateway**: Added a static Razorpay payment gateway to my page .

 ## Technologies Used